 Check your pay documents and pay stub regularly!
 Errors can happen.
 If you are underpaid, then money is owed to you.
-If you are overpaid, then you must pay the money back, and it can be painful to learn this after several pay periods.
-If you find an error and you were underpaid, corrections can be made retroactive for several years.
+If you are overpaid, then you pay the money back, and it can be painful to learn this after several pay periods.
+If you find an error and you were underpaid, corrections can be made.
 If you were overpaid, there are options for paying the money back, though the district cannot deduct more than 5% from any one paycheck unless you agree otherwise.

-If you don't receive notification of salary changes, check with the secretary supervisor who processes pay documents, or contact the Human Resources office on your campus to request the documents.
+If you don't receive notification of salary changes, check with the administrative assistant who processes pay documents, or contact the Human Resources office on your campus to request the documents.